dunrup/CLCV22323/15/whysparql.md

 # why SPARQL

-With SPARQL, we can query any open database
+With SPARQL, we can query any open RDF formatted database.
+This allows us to retreive and manipulate data from various sources across the internet (provided they are LOD).
+Pretty much all data can be represented as a triple (subject, predicate, object).
+We use SPARQL in a python environment and can then work with, e.g., Pandas, to conduct analyses on all sorts of data.